CoC-Fire/number-game/README.md

 # number-game
-a funny number game i made
+a funny number game i made.
 make sure you always win tho, or else